momentum-assignments/django--freeshelf/README.md

 - Your application should be styled.
 It should be usable and aesthetically neutral, at a minimum.
 There is a sample mockup of the index page in [mockup/index.html](mockup/index.html).
 You do not have to follow this mockup -- it's just a place to start if you don't have your own ideas.
 - When you are not sure about whether a feature is needed, use your knowledge of similar sites and your good sense.
-- Your application should be able to run from scratch by downloading the repo, running `poetry install`, `python manage.py migrate`, and `python manage.py runserver`.
-There can be another step to load data -- just make sure to update this README to include that step.
+- A starterproject and app are provided, along with a custom user model and the accompanying migration.

 ### Goal 1: books

 Your first goal should be creating a Book model and showing an index of all books.
 Some details:

-- Books have, at a minimum, a title, author, description, URL, and date added to the database.
+- Books have, at a minimum, a title, author, description, URL, and date added to the database (`created_at`).
 - Book URLs (the URL field in the database) should be unique.
 - Admins can add, edit, and delete books.
 - You should have initial data for books (a CSV is provided, but you can edit it to fit your data).
-- Books should be in order with the most recently added at the top.
+- Books should be displayed in order with the most recently added at the top.

+#### Initial Data

-To load some initial books, you can [create a data migration](https://docs.djangoproject.com/en/3.0/topics/migrations/#data-migrations).
+To load some initial books into your database, you can [create a data migration](https://docs.djangoproject.com/en/3.0/topics/migrations/#data-migrations).
+Read the data from the CSV file and use your model to save data to the database. ([Another good resource on data migrations.](https://simpleisbetterthancomplex.com/tutorial/2017/09/26/how-to-create-django-data-migrations.html))

+You can also create books using the Django admin.

 #### Stretch goals

 - Add an optional image url for books.
-- Allow users to change the order of books, ordering by title or by reverse order of being added.
+- Allow users to change the sorting order of books, ordering by title or by reverse order of being added.

 ### Goal 2: registration and login